wcex1994/burnrate/README.md

 Now you will have an empty logic app.
 Open it and click "blank logic app" in the templates.

-Pick "code view", and copy paste the whole logicapptemplate.txt here <https://github.com/wcex1994/burnrate/blob/master/logicapptemplate> into the window.
+Pick "code view", delete the content and copy paste the whole logicapptemplate.txt here <https://github.com/wcex1994/burnrate/blob/master/logicapptemplate> into the window.
 Now go back to the designer view.

 ## Step 2: Subsciption list